Find Schools

 Find Schools Near

-What You Need to Know About Gas Compressor or Gas Pumping Station Operator
+What Do Gas Compressor or Gas Pumping Station Operator Do?

-Life As a Gas Compressor or Gas Pumping Station Operator
+Gas Compressor or Gas Pumping Station Operator Responsibilities

 • Read gas meters, and maintain records of the amounts of gas received and dispensed from holders.

-Gas Compressor or Gas Pumping Station Operator Needed Skills
+Gas Compressor or Gas Pumping Station Operator Skills

-When polled, Gas Compressor and Gas Pumping Station Operators say the following skills are most frequently used in their jobs:
+These are the skills Gas Compressor and Gas Pumping Station Operators say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.